s0rg/decompose/README.md

 - all output formats are sorted, thus can be placed to any `vcs` to observe changes
 - fast, scans ~470 containers with ~4000 connections in around 5 sec
 - auto-clusterization based on graph topology
+- deep inspection mode, in wich connections between procesess inside containers, also collected and shown
 - 100% test-coverage

 ## known limitations